Here is my SWTOR Game Update 6.0 Gearing Guide. I will continue to update this Guide!

 A full list of Set Bonuses and where they come from ca be found here – 6.0 Tactical Items Guide

-This new currency drops from all content.
-You can spend it at various types of gear vendors to supplement the gearing process.
+Tech Fragments drop from all content.
+You can spend them at various types of gear vendors to supplement the gearing process.
 They are stored in the Currency Tab of your Inventory and are a Legacy wide currency.

-All 5.0 currencies are going to be made obsolete and turned into credits at a small conversion rate.
+All 5.0 currencies were made obsolete and turned into credits at a small conversion rate.

 You can deconstruct any piece of unwanted gear or modifications and get Tech Fragments as well as Jawa scrap.
 The new Deconstruction Window allows you to deconstruct multiple items at once.

 There are two key methods for acquiring gear.
 Doing content and buying gear from Vendors.
 Both are riddled with RNG.

 The fastest content to do to get gear is Flashpoints.
 Gear or Gear Boxes and Tech Fragments to spend at vendors drop from all content.
 Unwanted Gear can be deconstructed for Tech Fragments.

 Personal versus Group Loot